The verdict

 When DM Champ is NOT the right fit

 If your SaaS has zero inbound DM volume (no paid social, no Instagram, no WhatsApp business profile) DM Champ has nothing to chew on.
 If your buying motion is enterprise sales with named accounts and a defined SDR team, you need Outreach or Salesloft, not DM Champ.
+Founders weighing the headcount tradeoff can read the SaaS founder vs 2 SDRs math before deciding which way to lean.
 If your support volume is the bottleneck (1,000+ tickets per week) Intercom Fin is the right answer because it grounds in your help center.
 If you sell pure self-serve credit card SaaS with no human-in-the-loop sales motion, you may not need any sales AI at all.

 How to choose

 Identify the single biggest bottleneck this quarter.
 Hiring a customer success person, that is Intercom Fin or a Notion AI workspace.
 Shipping faster, that is Lovable for prototypes and ClickUp Brain for ops.
 Closing more demos, that is DM Champ if leads come in via DM, or Default if they come in via web forms.
+The SaaS demo booking calculator puts a number on how many extra demos a faster, always-on reply earns you.
 Knowing what is happening in the product, that is Mixpanel.
 Do not try to buy all of these in month one.
 Pick the bottleneck, buy that tool, paid it back, then add the next.

 How we keep this list current